 Once an auto dealership has knowledge about their risk, they need to take steps to mitigate.
 This is not a one-and-done kind of requirement, but a task that will be ongoing and will change as vulnerabilities and business needs change.

-Customer information is defined broadly, so it’s best to consider any information as sensitive data and make sure these practices apply to all of that information.
-There are a few specific safeguards highlighted in the rule that are becoming standard across industries, such as multi-factor authentication, information disposal, and encryption, so if your organization is choosing which to address first, those are strong contenders.
+Customer information is defined broadly, so it’s best to consider any information- sensitive data and make sure these practices apply to all of it.
+There are a few specific safeguards highlighted in the rule that are becoming standard across industries, such as multi-factor authentication (MFA), information disposal, and encryption, so if your organization is choosing which to address first, those are strong contenders.
+Following a zero trust strategy and implementing proper identity and access management (IAM) will go a long way in meeting this specific requirement.

-This, again, is a requirement that won’t be completed Dec 9 but is an on-going one for organizations.
-The rule specifies two kinds of monitoring and testing that are acceptable: continuous monitoring or regular penetration testing and vulnerability assessments.
-While the second option appears at first to be the easier one, penetration testing is a heavy lift and gives an incomplete picture of your security environment.
+This, again, is a requirement that should be an on-going one for organizations.
+The rule specifies two kinds of monitoring and testing that are acceptable: continuous monitoring or regular penetration testing, and vulnerability assessments.
+While the second option appears at first to be the simpler one, penetration testing is a heavy lift and gives an incomplete picture of your security environment.
 Continuous monitoring can identify threats in real time and offer vulnerability management strategies.
+Ideally, an organization will have both continuous monitoring and vulnerability assessments in place.

-There are two important facets to note with this requirement, one is that out-of-date software is a major attack vector, and two is that security programs should be flexible as security needs change.
-What worked six months ago may not be effective today, so it’s important for auto dealerships, and especially that qualified individual, to make sure the program is re-evaluated periodically.
+There are two important facets to note with this requirement, one is that out-of-date software and vulnerabilities are two major attack vectors, and two is that security programs should be flexible as security needs change.
+What worked six months ago may not be effective today, so it’s important for auto dealerships, and especially that qualified, designated individual, to make sure the program is re-evaluated periodically.

 Why Do Auto Dealerships Need to Comply?

-In addition, there’s a major cost that comes with non-compliance.
-Not only has the FTC established penalties for non-compliance that can go up to $46,000 per violation per day, but ransomware attacks are increasing in cost.
-Not to mention the various costs an organization can incur through restoration, remediation, downtime, and reputation damage.
+There’s also a major cost that comes with non-compliance.
+Not only has the FTC established penalties for non-compliance that can go up to $46,000 per violation per day, but ransomware attacks are increasing in cost, with the median ransom in incidents responded to by Arctic Wolf® Incident Response now standing at $600,000 USD, not to mention the various costs an organization can incur through restoration, remediation, downtime, and reputation damage.

 So, what do auto dealerships need to do to make sure they’re in compliance and customer data is safe?
 It’s more complicated than hiring an IT team or putting up a firewall.